Complete Oral Surgery Care in Lake County, FL

 Patients who suffer from sleep apnea, the unconscious cessation of breathing while asleep, know how detrimental this sleep disorder can be to their health.
 Patients who experience chronic sleep apnea often are exhausted, have elevated blood pressure, struggle to concentrate, and may even experience memory loss.
 While a visit to a dentist or oral surgeon for sleep apnea treatment isn’t necessarily patients’ first instinct, we are uniquely qualified to treat these disorders as many of them stem from airway blockage due to bite misalignment or improper function in the oral and facial regions.

-We offer a full spectrum of sedation dentistry services to ensure patients are free from pain, relaxed, and comfortable throughout even the most complex surgical treatments.
+We offer a full spectrum of Surgical Anesthesia services to ensure patients are free from pain, relaxed, and comfortable throughout even the most complex surgical treatments.
 From mild local anesthesia to fully unconscious general anesthesia, we have the training and certifications to safely perform any level of sedation in our Lady Lake, FL dentistry practice.
-Don’t hesitate to ask our team about your sedation dentistry options before we begin treatment.
+Don’t hesitate to ask our team about your Surgical Anesthesia options before we begin treatment.